recnepstruk/student-resources-web/speaking-in-code.md

 # "Speaking in Code" Tips
+> Refer to this document to prepare for the "Speaking in Code " game!

-### Declaring variables and defining primitive, array, object, and function values
+## Declaring variables and defining primitive, array, object, and function values
 > Pattern: declare/define a variable `{ name }` with a `{ type }` value `{ value }`

 ```javascript